Is Puerto Peñasco Safe?

 The proximity to mainland US has made Puerto Peñasco a road tripper’s ideal getaway.

 While a convenient trek just across the border, caution should be used when undertaking this journey.
 The U.S. State Department has issued a travel warning for the state of Sonora, citing an uptick in assaults against Americans since 2012.
 Cartel activity, carjacking, and highway robbery are the situations to be aware of.
 However, since this safety warning was announced, the Mexican government has provided more funding and police officers to these areas.

 However, travelers should follow safety tips from the State Department to avoid any such circumstances.
 Some of the major advice is to use the Sonoyta border crossing at Lukesville, Ariz. to spend the shortest time on the road in Mexico en route to Puerto Peñasco, and driving only when the sun is up.
 While in the city, be a low key traveler, not flaunting wealth and just be aware of your surroundings; catch cabs only from designated taxi stands.

-In the end, the most important safety tip is to stay away from illegal activities yourself, or from people who are participating in those things.
-Unfortunately, bad things can happen anywhere, but using common sense and some specific safety tips should ensure a pleasant vacation and get you home safely.
+In the end, the most important safety tip is to stay away from illegal activities yourself.
+Unfortunately, bad things can happen anywhere.
+But using common sense and some specific safety tips should ensure a pleasant vacation and get you home safely.
 Keep these mind when traveling as well:

 - Stay on major thoroughfares where most other tourists travel